-Johnson & Johnson has to pay damages to the family of a woman who died of ovarian cancer after using their products for 35 years
+Johnson & Johnson has to pay a record $417 million to a California woman who's dying of ovarian cancer after using their product for 60+ years

-A Missouri court ruled that Johnson & Johnson must pay $72 million in damages to the family of a woman who developed and died from ovarian cancer after using J&J baby powder for feminine hygiene for 35 years.
-(Speaking of ovarian cancer, why is no one talking about it?)
+In February 2016, a Missouri court ruled that Johnson & Johnson must pay $72 million in damages to the family of a woman who developed and died from ovarian cancer after using J&J baby powder for feminine hygiene for 35 years.

-The company is battling claims that they failed to warn consumers that its talc-based products could cause cancer.
-And this Missouri woman is not the first to take legal action—there have been about 1,000 cases filed in Missouri state court and another 200 in New Jersey, according to Reuters.
-However, this is the first case where a U.S. jury awarded damages for these claims.
+They weren't the only ones to take legal action; the company continues to battle claims that they failed to warn consumers that its talc-based products could cause cancer.
+There have been about 1,000 cases filed in Missouri state court and another 200 in New Jersey, according to Reuters.
+However, that was the first case where a U.S. jury awarded damages for these claims.

 Baby powder is talcum powder, which is made from talc, a mineral that is good at absorbing moisture and helping to cut down on friction.
 In its natural form, some talc contains asbestos (which has been linked to an increased lung cancer risk when inhaled) but has been removed from all talc-based household products since the 1970s, according to the American Cancer Society.
 Even with the asbestos removed, studies provide inconclusive evidence for the link between using talc for feminine hygiene and the risk of developing gynecological cancers.
 (Pssst....Check out 4 Things You Didn't Know About Ovarian Cancer.)